-Let's say your organization wants to run a review cycle for every employee every 12 months after she or he starts.
-You could use our normal "Create Review Cycle" tool, but you'd have to manually create a new review cycle for each individual employee at the 12-month mark for that employee.
+Let's say your organization wants to run a review cycle for every employee a month before their yearly work anniversary.
+You could use our normal "Create Review Cycle" tool, but you'd have to manually create a new review cycle for each individual employee ever year.

 Fortunately, you can create "Automated Rules" to automatically generate review cycles for each employee at recurring intervals based on their start date.

-In this example, we'll want run to run yearly reviews for each employee every 12 months after her or his start date.
+In this example, we'll run a yearly review starting on the employee's 11th month and every 12 months thereafter .
 Let's create an automated rule that repeatedly generates review cycles according to this criteria.

 Viewing, managing, and creating automated rules